TheOdinProject/curriculum/foundations/javascript_basics/problem_solving.md

 ### Understand the problem

-<span id="problem-solving-stages"></span>
-The first step to solving a problem is understanding exactly what the problem is.<span id="important-understand-problem"> If you don't understand the problem, you won't know when you've successfully solved it and may waste a lot of time on a wrong solution</span>.
+The first step to solving a problem is understanding exactly what the problem is.
+If you don't understand the problem, you won't know when you've successfully solved it and may waste a lot of time on a wrong solution.

-<span id="help-understand-problem">To gain clarity and understanding of the problem, write it down on paper, reword it in plain English until it makes sense to you, and draw diagrams if that helps.
-When you can explain the problem to someone else in plain English, you understand it.</span>
+To gain clarity and understanding of the problem, write it down on paper, reword it in plain English until it makes sense to you, and draw diagrams if that helps.
+When you can explain the problem to someone else in plain English, you understand it.

 ### Plan

 Now that you know what you're aiming to solve, don't jump into coding just yet.
 It's time to plan out how you're going to solve it first.
-<span id="planning-stage"></span>

 Some of the questions you should answer at this stage of the process:

 - Does your program have a user interface?
 What will it look like?
 What functionality will the interface have?
 Sketch this out on paper.